 Based in New York City, Zero G Kitchen was founded with a goal of building a kitchen in space, piece-by-piece, and offering its use to a variety of food researchers, educators and companies with an interest in the future of food and household appliances in space.
-Funded by its founders, Ian and Jordana Fichtenbaum, Zero G Kitchen is leading the way with its first appliance: a small space oven.
+Ian and Jordana Fichtenbaum, Zero G Kitchen is leading the way with its first appliance: a small space oven.

 About the Space Oven

 Description – The Zero G Kitchen Space Oven is a cylindrical-shaped insulated container designed to hold and bake sealed food samples in the microgravity environment of the ISS.
 The oven allows food samples to be placed in a tray where they are held steady inside the oven while baking occurs.
 A cooling rack is also integrated into the outside of the oven.

 The insulation and venting mechanisms allow the oven to operate safety in the controlled environment of the ISS.
 The oven passed all of NASA’s safety reviews prior to flight.